StefanAjax/Stuns-AterbrukslabbetFork/documentation/setup-documentation.md

 ![Image of name settings in clerk](images/clerk-name-settings.png)

+- Under Session management, customize the session token så that it includes the following:
+{
+	"metadata": "{{user.public_metadata}}"
+}

 ### Setting up the .env file

 - First, go to the API Keys tab in the clerk dashboard to find your NEXT_PUBLIC_CLERK_PUBLISHABLE_KEY and CLERK_SECRET_KEY and copy them.